tawebbcn/bcn-webdev-checklists/labs/m3/lab-angular-data-binding.md

   - Keep the class of the component well organized.
 First the properties to initiate.
 Then the constructor, ngOnInit and only then any methods you create

 ## Issues:
+  - Iteration 1 has an angular cli generation done with version 1.X.X which breaks when trying to start it with angular cli > 6.
+Delete the files and generate a new project
 ## Suggestion:

 ## Typos: